 Book Review Of And Then There Were None

-Oh, and the setting of strangers stuck together on a closed off-island?
+And that island setting?
+Absolute genius.
+A group of strangers, trapped on an isolated island with no way out?
 It triggered my claustrophobia, which I liked (no, I am not a masochist).

 “There was something magical about an island—the mere word suggested fantasy.
 You lost touch with the world—an island was a world of its own.
 A world, perhaps, from which you might never return.”